Friday, May 9, 2008

 I refused to relent as I knew my mother-in-law would disallow any pets and the poor chicks would have to be left in the open.

-“We will convince Dadiji (grand-mother) said one of them.
+“We will convince Dadiji (grand-mother)," offered one of them.

-“And we will keep them clean, well fed and safe,”” tried the other.
+“And we will keep them clean, well fed and safe,” tried the other.

 But as I left them admiring the chicks and moved a shop ahead to buy the famous sweetmeat- the ‘Bal Mithai’ of Nainital, the shop-keeper advised me about the deal.

 “Do not buy these chicks, behenji (sister), they will die…they survive only in the cool hills here.
 And as you say, you come from Delhi, I am sure you will travel out of here soon.
-Travel will most certainly kill them.”
+Travel will certainly kill them.”

 The children arrived at the sweetshop.